ctranoris/patras5gwiki/home.md

 ![Coverage 1](/uploads/images/coverage-1.png "Coverage 1")

 This image shows the various points around the campous were actual measurements were taken with mobile devices.
+The measuremenets are then stored along with other data like coordinates and can be retrieved to be shown on live interactive maps.
+(Link: TBD)

 ![Coverage 2](/uploads/images/coverage-2.png "Coverage 2")